gvwilson/thirdbit/src/fiction/darker-web/index.md

 They are selling copies of the special collection to anyone will buy them, but Miskatonic hasn't seen nearly the revenue that Bernadette Allen promised before her disappearance
-(which has been features on several true crime shows).
+(which has been features on several true crime podcasts).

 She starts at a knock on her door.
 "Come in?"